dinarabdullin/PDSFit/README.md

 PeldorFit 2022
 =========

-Data analysis for orientation-selective pulsed EPR dipolar spectroscopy signals
+Data analysis for orientation-selective pulsed EPR dipolar spectroscopy signals and more

 Status: under development